cristina-j/People-Analytics-Workforce-Mental-Health-and-Performance-Analysis/README.md

 The analysis suggests that work environment changes alone are unlikely to reduce mental health risk.

-Organizations should prioritize early risk identification, stress management initiatives, and targeted mid-career support rather than relying solely on remote or hybrid policy adjustments.
+Organizations should prioritize early risk identification, stress management initiatives, and target mid-career support rather than relying solely on remote or hybrid policy adjustments.
-Mental health risk status is the strongest predictor of performance metrics.
+Mental health risk status is the strongest predictor of performance metrics and should be used to understand employees and meet their needs.

 ## Technical Tools Used
 - Excel